galawaydude/data-place/000 index/Memory Management.md

 While variable partitioning solves the problem of internal fragmentation, its dynamic nature gives rise to a more insidious and system-crippling issue: external fragmentation.

+#### Data Structures for Dynamic Partitioning

+See, obv there is a decent amount of overhe